 Overall Commercial Flexibility

-Workday, on the other hand is quite comfortable telling you they do not deep discount and acknowledge that the SuccessFactors solution will be cheaper.
-Workday will inform you that they treat all organizations the same (regardless of the size), maintain integrity of pricing, and will not deep discount to win business as they feel the value of their solution is far superior to SuccessFactors.
+Workday, on the other hand, is quite comfortable telling you they do not deeply discount and acknowledge that the SuccessFactors solution will be cheaper.
+Workday will inform you that they treat all organizations the same (regardless of the size), maintain integrity of pricing, and will not deeply discount to win business as they feel the value of their solution is far superior to SuccessFactors.

 For service levels, Workday digs its heels in and simply tells you they do not negotiate or modify their service levels or service level credit structure.
 Workday will bring you back to the fact that they believe in treating all organizations equally and therefore do not make client specific modifications to the service levels or the service level credit structure.

-Overall Commercial Flexibility.
-Edge goes to: SuccessFactors
+Overall commercial flexibility: Edge goes to SuccessFactors

 Given the enterprise application industry’s focus on the cloud, it is a bit of a land grab for the solution providers.
 Seeding the market is paramount to profits right now, so it is a great time to be evaluating competing solutions within the market.